cscart/docs/en/user_guide/mobile_app/faq.rst

 The app has all the products that you offer in your store.
 If you add or remove products, categories, shipping and payment methods, they will appear and disappear in the app as well.

 A customer who has an account in your store uses the same credentials to sign in to the app.
-By registering in the app, a customer also gets an account in your web store, and the other way around.
+By registering in the app, a customer also gets an account in your web store.

 If a customer adds a product to cart or to the wish list in the mobile app, it will carry over to the store, and the other way around.
-Orders made in the app show up in the admin panel of your store, just like any other orders.
-Customers can see all their orders in their apps, including the orders they made on the web site.
+Orders made in the app are no different to orders made at the web site: you manage them in your admin panel, and customers always see the full order history that includes orders from the app and from the site.

 ------------------------------------------------
 What Shipping and Payment Methods Are Supported?